JAlcocerT/JAlcocerT/content/blog/tinker-wg-torrents.md

 ---
-title: "How to Share Pi OS via Torrent [with VPN]"
+title: "How to Share OSS OS via Torrent [with VPN]"
-date: 2025-12-02
+date: 2025-09-25
 draft: false
 tags: ["Dev","P2P"]
 description: How to share Raspberry Pi OS (Bullseye) as Torrent with Qbitrorrent/Transmission and VPN.